Silverwolf90/game-of-life/README.md

 ### Imports

 Prefer to extract your dependencies at the top of your file.
-Particularly for lodash.
-I really don't like having my code peppered with `_.` -- it's an eyesore.

 If you're only using a couple functions it should fit on one line, but if you have a long list break, feel free to break it into multiple lines.

+It's a bit cumbersome, but it means your dependencies in the file are clearly declared in a single place.
+As less important reason to do this: it's prettier :) I really don't like having my code peppered with `_.`

 ```javascript
 import { or, map2dIndexes } from './util';